supergrover/sigslot/README.md

 };
 ```

-The only thing required for a class to be able to bind to signals, is for it to derive from Object.
+The only thing required for a class to be able to bind to signals, is for it to derive from SigSlotBase.
 After that, every method of the object can be bound to signals.

 ```
 int main(int argc, char* argv[])